The university of tulsa Online Blog

 • Combats bias.
 A critical look at different behaviors, contexts, and viewpoints can be helpful for identifying and addressing bias.
 Nurses must actively seek out ways to confront and remove bias in the workplace.

 There are many ways to apply critical thinking skills to nursing situations.
-The nursing process is a five-step process to assist nurses in applying critical thinking skills to their daily duties.
+The nursing process is a five-step roadmap to assist nurses in applying critical thinking skills to their daily duties.
 Experienced nurses and professionals considering a career change to nursing should review the steps as part of their critical thinking process.

 Step 1: Assessment

 Assessing a patient means far more than taking their vital signs.
 It also includes collecting sociocultural and psychological data.
-Lifestyle factors and experiences can affect the treatment process and approach, so skilled nurses review these areas before moving toward the next step, diagnosis.
+Lifestyle factors and experiences can affect the treatment process and approach, so skilled nurses review these areas before moving toward the next step: diagnosis.

 For example, if a patient reports dizziness or shortness of breath, a nurse should not only check the patient’s temperature, blood pressure, and heart rate but also ask about their family history and recent events.